eosnetworkfoundation/product/performance-harness/proposals/performance_testing_harness_delivery_staging.md

 ### Migrate from manual cli deployment to auto deployment

--   Use of Ansible or similar (Chef, Terraform, etc.)
+-   Use of Ansible and Terraform or similar
 -   Provide barebones "gui" for changing configuration

 ### Increase output evaluation statistics